Select Type of Degree:

 A program that focuses on the application of economics to the analysis of resource allocation, productivity, investment, and trends in the agricultural sector, both domestically and internationally.
 Includes instruction in economics and related subfields as well as applicable agricultural fields.

 Students majoring in Agricultural Economics can be awarded a degree up to a Masters degree.
-On average, 50% percent of men and 50% percent of women make up the degrees awarded across all college campuses.
-Agricultural Economics is has the largest number of granted degrees in New York.
+On average, 53% percent of men and 47% percent of women make up the degrees awarded across all college campuses.
+Agricultural Economics is has the largest number of granted degrees in Indiana.
 The Median Starting Salary for a graduate with a bachelor's degree in Agricultural Economics is $44,600.

 Majoring in Agricultural Economics, your education could lead you towards different careers.
 Agricultural Economics majors go on to pursue jobs including Economists and Economics Teachers, Postsecondary which are in high demand.
-Some of the jobs with the highest salary for Agricultural Economics majors include Economists, Economics Teachers, Postsecondary and Agricultural Sciences Teachers, Postsecondary.
+Some of the jobs with the highest salary for Agricultural Economics majors include Economics Teachers, Postsecondary, Economists and Agricultural Sciences Teachers, Postsecondary.

 These are the highest paying careers for Agricultural Economics majors.